broeker/montana-tools-project/pages/initialvalues.md

 form = init
 ```

-Normally, the processor will accept **form** data instead.
+Normally in the real app, the processor will accept **form** data from calculator.js instead.

-See the video above as to why we are doing this work-around for now, instead of just passing the prepopulated form video.
+See the video above as to why we are doing this work-around for now, instead of just passing the prepopulated form.

 ## /src/pages/child-support/calculator.js

-We also are passing init.json to the form to prepopulate it.
+For testing purposes, we also are passing **init.json** to the form to prepopulate it.

 ```
 import * as init from '../../../functions/pdf-gen/processors/init.json';